 Single and coupled dynamics on multilayer networks for modeling information/awareness propagation, complex contagion, epidemics spreading, consensus mechanisms.
 Our goal is to better understand robustness, resilience and emergence of collective phenomena in complex networked systems.

 Information theory is intimately realted to statistical physics, playing a key role in data science and a variety of applications.
 We develop theoretical and analytical tools to quantify how complex networks produce and process information, to reduce their dimensionality.

 Network geometry is rapidly gaining attention for providing a suitable framework for the analysis of interacting systems.
 We focus on the application of network diffusion maps to better understand the dynamics of spreading processes and to provide coarse-grained representation of networkd systems.

-Theoretical Neuroscience and its Applications: a Satellite of CCS 2018
+Multilayer and Interconnected Networks: Applications: a Satellite of CCS 2019

 Our latest work, showing how online bots might affect human behavior in the real world.